Dads-Taxi/RPi-Midi-Host/Readme.md

 The code is written in Python3, and is installed as a background service to auto-run at RPi startup.

 The Raspberry Pi is an early model, with two USB ports, and wired Ethernet.
 It is running Raspbian Buster Lite (headless).
-It hijacks the built in ACT LED to show the running status, and has a pushbutton connected to GPIO to trigger hardware detection, and a method for SD safe shutdown.
+It hijacks the built in ACT LED to show the running status, and has a pushbutton connected to a GPIO to trigger hardware detection, and a method for SD safe shutdown.

 INSTALLATION:-